blueey2/linked-blog-starter-md/publish/Things I need to practice.md

 IFCONFIG
 	View the subnet mask of a linux computer
 CNAME
-	Used to create an alias or a pointer from one domain name to another MX
+	Used to create an alias or a pointer from one domain name to another.
+	EX: www.hostname.com and www.host.com Will go to the same website if you add a cname MX
+	Used to specify the mail server responsible for receiving and handling email messages on behalf of the domain Tells your email where to go
-	Determines the host name for the mail server Crossover Cable
+Crossover Cable
 	A type of ethernet cable used to directly connect two similar devices, Such as two computer or two switches, without the need for an intermediary networking device like a router